Liwonde National Park

 The landscape of Liwonde is highly diverse with dry Mopani woodlands covering the eastern half of the park interspersed with Candelabra trees.
 Areas of Miombo woodland can be found on a few hill slopes in the south and east, while Palm Savannah and Baobabs (one of Africa’s most well known and beloved trees) are found on the extensive floodplains of the river, which have a more tropical feel due to the dense vegetation along the river banks.

-During the rainy season this lush vegetation set against dramatic stormy skies make Liwonde National Park a photographer’s dream, and it’s not hard to understand how Liwonde has acquired such diversity in animal and bird life through conservation and restoration.
+During the rainy season, this lush vegetation set against dramatic stormy skies make Liwonde National Park a photographer’s dream, and it’s not hard to understand how Liwonde has acquired such diversity in animal and bird life through conservation and restoration.

 Liwonde National Park is not only about wildlife and landscape.
 It’s also about people.

 Five hundred people benefit financially from the Wilderness Safari Lodge and Camp in Liwonde National Park.
 This means you can be sure the money you spend on your vacation will be used, in part, to help with employment and education for the local people, as well as conservation efforts in and around the park.
-These efforts can been seen first hand through excursions into nearby villages that Wilderness Safaris offer their guests, giving tourists a chance to learn more about the local people and culture.
+These efforts can be seen first hand through excursions into nearby villages that Wilderness Safaris offer their guests, giving tourists a chance to learn more about the local people and culture.

 Although the number of visitors to Liwonde National Park has increased over the years, select operators still manage to provide a very peaceful, non-commercial safari experience to their guests.
-You can also feel comfortable knowing that we work hard to ensure that there is a balance between tourism and conservation of not only the park, but also the local people.
+You can also feel comfortable knowing that we work hard to ensure that there is a balance between tourism and conservation of not only the park but also the local people.

-Any support you give Liwonde National Park helps to conserve the wildlife and heritage of Malawi not only for other tourists, but also for generations of Malawians to come.
+Any support you give Liwonde National Park helps to conserve the wildlife and heritage of Malawi not only for other tourists but also for generations of Malawians to come.
 Sadly, many local people have never experienced the riches of wildlife and landscape that their country has to offer the world.

 A trip to Liwonde National Park is the chance to experience a safari holiday of a lifetime and give a little something back to a country that many tourists have yet to discover.